StefanJevtic63/ni-graph-coloring-dsatur/README.md

 1. **Initialization:** Initially, all nodes are uncolored, and their saturation degree is set to `0`.
 2. **Node Selection:** From the set of uncolored nodes, the algorithm selects the node with the **highest degree of saturation** (the number of unique colors used by its direct neighbors).
-   - *Tie-breaker in `DSaturStandard` and `DSaturBinHeap`:* if multiple nodes share the same saturation, the node with the **highest degree in the subgraph induced by remaining uncolored nodes** is preferred; if still tied, lower node id wins.
+   - *Tie-breaker in `DSaturStandard` and `DSaturBinHeap`:* if multiple nodes share the same saturation, the node with the **highest degree in the subgraph induced by remaining uncolored nodes** is preferred; if still tied, the node with the lowest ID is selected.
-   - *Tie-breaker in `DSaturFibHeap`:* priority is based on `(-saturation, node_id)`, so ties on saturation are broken directly by node id.
+   - *Tie-breaker in `DSaturFibHeap`:* priority is based on `(-saturation, node_id)`, so ties on saturation are broken directly by node ID.
 3. **Color Assignment:** The selected node is assigned the **lowest possible color ID** (e.g., 1, 2, 3...) that is not currently being used by any of its neighbors.
 4. **State Update:** For all uncolored neighbors of the newly colored node, the saturation degree is updated, and their remaining uncolored degree is decremented.
 5. **Termination:** Steps 2–4 repeat until all nodes in the graph are successfully colored.